-The Additional Educational Needs (AEN) department is committed to breaking down any barriers that might prevent a student fully accessing their education at Oldbury Academy.
+The Special Educational Needs (SEN) department is committed to breaking down any barriers that might prevent a student fully accessing their education at Oldbury Academy.
 We are focused on high quality outcomes for all learners, and achievement and inclusion are the cornerstones of our practice.
-The department is lead by Mr J Cannon (Assistant Headteacher for AEN).
+The department is led by Ms Rashford (SENCo).
+The SEN Governor is Mrs S Harvey.

-The AEN department offer a variety of support options to help pupils with learning, behavioural and physical needs to access the curriculum and progress with their academic and social development.
+The SEN department work with other teams of professionals within school to support students with learning, behavioural and physical needs in order to enable those students to access the curriculum and progress with both their academic and social development.

-Sound Discovery – This is a small group phonics programme that will help to improve a pupil’s reading skills.
+Lexia – This is a small group computerised phonics programme that will help to improve a pupil’s reading skills.
+This is normally done 2-3 times a week during form time.
+Parents and carers can sign up and login from home to check on progress and download support worksheets.

 Making Choices – This is a programme to encourage pupils recognising that they have choices in how they react to situations.
 It encourages pupils to make better behaviour choices in the future.